 - Add the bones, veggies and spices (except the salt) to the crock pot.
 The veggies can be chopped as needed.

 - Fill the crock pot with fresh water until it is just about full.

 - Cover and turn the crock pot on a low temp setting.
 Cook for 8-20 hours.

 - Strain the broth and lightly salt to taste.
-Add the fresh lemon juice and then place the broth into ball jars or glass tupperware and let cool.
+Add the fresh lemon juice and then place the broth into ball jars or glass tupperware to let cool.

-- Once cooled, place in the refrigerator.
-This broth will last up to a week.
+- Once refrigerated, this broth will last up to a week.

 - The remaining strained vegetable ingredients can be consumed, added to other dishes, given to the dog (NOT the bones!) or composted.
-The bones should be tossed (once again, do not give them to the dog after cooking).
+The bones should be tossed in the garbage (once again, do not give them to the dog after cooking).

 - If there is extra broth, you can freeze it in ziplock bags or plastic tupperware as needed.
 This will last indefinitely.

 - Try to consume at least a cup of broth everyday.
 Feel free to drink the broth like tea or make this a base for soups, dal, kitchari or any other appropriate dish.
 It makes everything more nourishing and taste better!